sdsc-ordes/kg-llm-interface/README.md

 The code formatting standard we use is [black](https://github.com/psf/black), with `--line-length=79` to follow [PEP8](https://peps.python.org/pep-0008/) recommendations.
 We use [pytest](https://docs.pytest.org/en/7.2.x/) as our testing framework.
 This project uses [pyproject.toml](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/) to define package information, requirements and tooling configuration.

-Tests can be executed with `make test`
+Tests can be executed with `make test`.
+Tests use [testcontainers](https://testcontainers.com) to temporarily deploy the required services.